-Intuitively, this says that one way to fulfill an agent's conditional intention is to (1a) satisfy ψ after φ comes to hold, and a second way is that $(1b) \phi$ never comes to hold in the future.
+Intuitively, this says that one way to fulfill an agent's conditional intention is to (1a) satisfy ψ after φ comes to hold, and a second way is that (1b) φ never comes to hold in the future.
 This part of our account is as in the disjunctive approach.
 However, we add to this that (2) the agent does not intend that φ never comes to hold unless she knows that it can never hold.
-Thus we require that if at some situation, aqt intends that φ never comes true, it must be the case that she knows in that situation that φ can never become true, and she only intends this because it has become inevitable.
-So the additional constraint that $NoUnderComm(aqt, \phi, now, then)$ ensures that agt will not do anything intentionally to make the triggering condition φ remain false.
-One might be tempted to define $NoUnderComm(agt, \phi, now, then)$ as $\Box(\neg Int(a$ $gt, \Box(\neg\phi, now, then), now), now, then)$, i.e. agt never intends that φ never holds.
+Thus we require that if at some situation, agt intends that φ never comes true, it must be the case that she knows in that situation that φ can never become true, and she only intends this because it has become inevitable.
+So the additional constraint that $NoUnderComm(agt, \phi, now, then)$ ensures that agt will not do anything intentionally to make the triggering condition φ remain false.
+One might be tempted to define $NoUnderComm(agt, \phi, now, then)$ as $\Box(\neg \operatorname{Int}(agt, \Box(\neg\phi, now, then), now), now, then)$, i.e. agt never intends that φ never holds.
 However, since some event may make φ impossible to achieve, there is a possibility that aqt may come to intend that φ always be false, if this becomes inevitable.
-The only case in which agt intends that φ always be false is when she knows that it can never become true.
+The only case in which aqt intends that φ always be false is when she knows that it can never become true.

 Consider once again our online marketplace example given in Section 1 for the disjunctive account.
-Using this definition of conditional commitment, a seller slr's intention to send the goods when a buyer byr pays, CondInt(slr,-GetPaid(byr, slr), Happens(shipGoods(slr, byr), now, then)-, s) can be formalized as follows:
+Using this definition of conditional commitment, a seller slr's intention to send the goods when a buyer byr pays, CondInt(slr, GetPaid(byr, slr), Happens(shipGoods(slr, byr), now, then), s) can be formalized as follows:

-Int(slr, DisjGoal(GetPaid(byr, slr)),

-Happens(shipGoods(slr, byr), now, then),

-now, then)

-now, then)], s),

-\land NoUnderComm(slr, GetPaid(byr, slr), now, then), s).

-$slr \mbox{'s}$ intention can be further expanded to:
+$\begin{aligned} & \operatorname{Int}(slr, DisjGoal(GetPaid(byr, slr), \\ & \operatorname{Happens}(shipGoods(slr, byr), now, then), now, then) \\ & \wedge NoUnderComm(slr, GetPaid(byr, slr), now, then), s). \end{aligned}$ slr's intention can be further expanded to:

-$$\begin{split} \operatorname{Int}(slr, [GetPaidAndThenSendGoods(byr, slr, now, then) \\ & \lor \neg \diamondsuit (GetPaid(byr, slr), now, then)] \land \\ [\Box((\operatorname{Int}(slr, \Box \neg GetPaid(byr, slr), now) \supset \\ & \operatorname{Know}(slr, \mathcal{A}{\Box}(\neg GetPaid(byr, slr), now), now)), \end{split}$$ where,
+$$\begin{split} \operatorname{Int}(slr, [GetPaidAndThenSendGoods(byr, slr, now, then) \\ & \vee \neg \diamondsuit (GetPaid(byr, slr), now, then)] \land \\ [\Box((\operatorname{Int}(slr, \Box \neg GetPaid(byr, slr), now) \supset \\ & \operatorname{Know}(slr, \mathcal{A}{\Box}(\neg GetPaid(byr, slr), now), now)), now, then)], s), \end{split}$$ where, then slr sends the goods to byr, or, byr never pays slr, and as long as slr does not know that byr will never pay her, she does not intend not to get paid.
+Since slr cannot intend not to get paid, she cannot deliberately perform anything (for example block the payment from byr) to make the triggering condition remain false.
+If at a later situation, slr learns that it has become impossible for byr to ever pay her, slr will inevitably intend that byr never pays her, but otherwise she cannot acquire this intention.
+Thus, our formalization of conditional commitment does not suffer from the under-commitment problem.